 Leading global employers and HR departments are using the EVP to answer the all-important question, “how does the organization I work for, work for me?”
 If you have not established your EVP, attracting and hiring new talent will get even more difficult, and your oversight will be the competition’s gain.

 Want to learn more about the strategic value of a clearly defined EVP?
-Read the new whitepaper, The EVP is the New MVP, by Jim Poisson, SumTotal’s Senior Director of Product Management.
+Read our recent whitepaper, The EVP is the New MVP.